rnb19158/PH550-Supplementary/README.md

 # Supplementary Material for "Morphology-Dependent Pattern Selection in a Cavity-Driven Bose-Einstein Condensate"

-Z. Mei, PH550 Project Report, University of Strathclyde (2025)
+Zhanming Mei, PH550 Project Report, University of Strathclyde (2025)

 ---